Huang-CL/Magrathea/docs/paper.md

 # Summary

 Magrathea is an open-source C++ code for modeling the internal structure of differentiated planets.
 The initial release, @Huang:2022, introduced the base solver, a modular framework for defining equations of state (EOSs) used within phase diagrams for each differentiated layer, and outlined a series of planned extensions.
 Many of those updates are now implemented.
-Magrathea v2 is a more versatile platform that supports a winder range of compositions, adds new tools for composition retrieval, and makes it easier for users to adapt the code to their own models.
+Magrathea v2 is a more versatile platform that supports a wider range of compositions, adds new tools for composition retrieval, and makes it easier for users to adapt the code to their own models.

 # Statement of need